OpenTermsArchive/engine/CONTRIBUTING.md

 }
 ```

-For example for adding an history entry for the `Terms of Service` of the service `ASKfm`, create the file `services/ASKfm.history.json` with the following:
+For example, to add a history entry for the `Terms of Service` of the service `ASKfm`, create the file `services/ASKfm.history.json` with the following contents:

 ```json
 {